-Community-Based matches meet in the community or in the Little’s home for activities based on the interest's and needs of the little.
-We ask that the matches meet three to four times a month for at least an hour at a time.
+Community-Based matches meet in the community or in the Little’s home for activities based on the interests and needs of the little.
+We ask that the matches meet 2-4 times a month for 2-4 hours.

 School-Based matches meet one hour each week at the Little's school to work on assignments, have lunch, go to recess, and help with social skills.